 UPPER RIVER TRIPS

 Our day trips float the Upper canyon where we will hike the best of the ancient sites such as Big Kachina panel near Butler Wash and River House ruin which is a 2-story cliff dwelling.
 Other highlights include floating through the class 2 rapids in the canyon and taking pictures of Bighorn Sheep.
 We also offer a 3-day trip on the Upper stretch and would hike to lesser known sites such as Chinle Wash and perhaps Desecration panel.
-Camping along the river is serene and Wild Expeditions guides will prepare the best meals you’ve ever eaten in the outdoors.
+Camping along the river is serene and Wild Rivers guides will prepare the best meals you’ve ever eaten in the outdoors.

 LOWER RIVER TRIPS

 The Lower Canyon is known for its towering walls and meandering bends, including Goosenecks State Park.
 We’ll hike to old gold miners cabins and up the Honaker trail.
 At night we’ll enjoy the campfire and starry night skies.
 Other side canyons such as Slickhorn and Oljeto offer beautiful hikes and often are filled with clear swimming holes.
 The final days float through the Cedar Mesa sandstone is one of the most scenic sections of the entire river.